The Real Jane Austen: Reviews

 This biography received several positive reviews for the lively writing and the manner of presenting Austen's life.
 The author uses well-known sources and adds some original research as well as presenting original views on the famous author.

-This book was reviewed by Zaltzman in The Observer and by Callow in The Guardian.

-Elkin reviewed it in the Independent.
-Womack wrote a review in The Telegraph.
+This book was reviewed by Helen Zaltzman in The Observer and by Simon Callow in The Guardian.
+Susan Elkin reviewed it in The Independent and Philip Womack wrote a review in The Telegraph.

 Maxwell Carter describes the prior major biographies and collections of the letters of Jane Austen to set the contrast with this book, with its "object-based approach" in lieu of the chronological approach; "As with many worthy experiments, the results are mixed; some sections are vividly persuasive, others cursory or too speculative."
 A strong aspect of this approach to Austen's biography is "affirming her girlish delight in the form [theatricals] and its substantial influence on her dialogue and narrative design, namely the pivotal set piece in Mansfield Park."
 The section in the book on slavery reveals Austen to be well aware of events current in her lifetime and knowledgeable of major public characters, some of whom she met: it "is better still, establishing links between Austen’s protagonists and contemporary figures, her pointed references and contemporary events, which highlight her supposedly oblivious fiction’s sharp views on the slave trade."
 His conclusion is that given the scarcity of personal information on Jane Austen, "Byrne’s method is an effective alternative, its incisive conclusions mitigating stretches weakened by enigmatic silences or doubtful claims.
 At times, we almost succeed in glimpsing her cagey subject".

 An interview aired on NPR calls this book a "dynamic new biography" and a "bit of an experiment" that reveals Jane Austen to be a lively woman, not the quiet country person described in other biographies.
 Author Paula Byrne said the idea to use objects as the organizing base for the biography arose from reading the scene in Mansfield Park when main character Fanny Price is looking about her room, considering each everyday object and what it meant to her.

 There is a permalink at the Library of Congress.